theJian/nvim-moonwalk/README.md

 ## 🙌 Contributing

 We use APCA to compute the contrast of highlight groups and test to ensure readability.
-Your PR needs to pass the test, you can run the test locally with `make test`.
+Your PR needs to pass the accessibility test, you can run the test locally with `make test`.